The dragon (Beowulf): Background

 Beowulf is the oldest extant heroic poem in English and the first to present a dragonslayer.
-The legend of the dragonslayer already existed in Norse sagas such as the tale of Sigurd and Fafnir, and the Beowulf poet incorporates motifs and themes common to dragonlore in the poem.
+The legend of the dragonslayer already existed in Norse sagas such as the tale of Sigurd and Fáfnir, and the Beowulf poet incorporates motifs and themes common to dragonlore in the poem.
 Beowulf is the earliest surviving piece of Anglo-Saxon literature to feature a dragon, and it is possible that the poet had access to similar stories from Germanic legend.
 Secular Germanic literature and the literature of Christian hagiography featured dragons and dragon fights.
 Although the dragons of hagiography were less fierce than the dragon in Beowulf, similarities exist in the stories such as presenting the journey to the dragon's lair, cowering spectators, and the sending of messages relaying the outcome of the fight.

 The dragon with his hoard is a common motif in early Germanic literature with the story existing to varying extents in the Norse sagas, but it is most notable in the Völsunga saga and in Beowulf.
-Beowulf preserves existing medieval dragon-lore, most notably in the extended digression recounting the Sigurd/Fafnir tale.
+Beowulf preserves existing medieval dragon-lore, most notably in the extended digression recounting Sigemund the Wælsing (paralleled to the Sigurd-Fáfnir tale).
 Nonetheless, comparative contemporary narratives did not have the complexity and distinctive elements written into Beowulfs dragon scene.
 Beowulf is a hero who previously killed two monsters.
 The scene includes extended flashbacks to the Geatish-Swedish wars, a detailed description of the dragon and the dragon-hoard, and ends with intricate funerary imagery.

 Beowulf scholar J. R. R. Tolkien considered the dragon in Beowulf to be one of only two real dragons in northern European literature, writing of it, "dragons, real dragons, essential both to the machinery and the ideas of a poem or tale, are actually rare.
 In northern literature there are only two that are significant [...] we have but the dragon of the Völsungs, Fáfnir, and Beowulf's bane."
 Furthermore, Tolkien believes the Beowulf poet emphasizes the monsters Beowulf fights in the poem and claims the dragon is as much of a plot device as anything.
 Tolkien expands on Beowulfs dragon in his own fiction, which indicates the lasting impact of the Beowulf poem.
 Within the plot structure, however, the dragon functions differently in Beowulf than in Tolkien's fiction.
 The dragon fight ends Beowulf, while Tolkien uses the dragon motif (and the dragon's love for treasure) to trigger a chain of events in The Hobbit.